 You might have to carry around heavy photographic and lighting equipment between different departments in the hospital.

-You first need to study for a degree in photography, recognised by the British Institute of Professional Photography, and then apply for a trainee post.
+You first need to study for a degree (SCQF Level 9-10) in photography, recognised by the British Institute of Professional Photography, and then apply for a trainee post.

-Entry requirements for a degree course in photography usually require 4 Highers plus National 5 English, or a HND in Photography.
+Entry requirements for a degree course in photography usually require 4 Highers plus National 5 English, or an HND in Photography.
 Check individual institutions for entry requirements.

 For some posts you might need a driving licence, to travel between hospitals.